acceleratescience/acceleratescience.github.io/_team/jessica-montgomery.md

 ---
-layout: people
+layout: person
-given: Jess
+given: given: Jess
 family: Montgomery
-website:
-orcid:
-scholar:
-twitter:
-github:
-crsid: jkm40
-start: 2020-09-14
-position: Executive Director, Accelerate Science
-institution: Cambridge University
-image: /assets/uploads/jessica-montgomery.jpg
 biography: Jess is Executive Director of the Accelerate Programme for Scientific Discovery, and Director of the Data Trusts Initiative.
 She has a range of collaborations in areas where AI is being used to tackle real-world